brettgullan/tailwindcss-scrims/README.md

 In UX, a scrim is a design technique (a gradient or overlay) used to make text more legible when overlaid on an image.
 The kind of visual treatment that is becoming increasingly common in card-based design.

-A typical scrim is a neutral gradient that starts about half-way down an image and increases to 30%-40% opacity, creating a subtle darkening effect tha provides enought contrast for white text to be legible.
+A typical scrim is a neutral gradient that starts about half-way down an image and increases to 30%-40% opacity, creating a subtle darkening effect that provides enought contrast for white text to be legible.

 ## Install